GodsBoss/Timining-1D/README.markdown

 Goal
 ----

 Create the crown of geekness, the scepter of coding and build the throne of eternal development.
 All three require rare gold and even rarer diamonds.
+Also you have to find the recipes first.

 Gameplay
 --------